-Subsequent weathering and uplifting created a barren, leached cap, up to 180m thick, over a high grade supergene enriched ore, both overlying the primary sulphides.
-Primary sulphide mineralisation includes pyrite, chalocopyrite and bornite, with covellite and chalcocite in the enriched zone.
+Subsequent weathering and uplifting created a barren, leached cap, up to 180m thick, over a high-grade supergene-enriched ore, both overlying the primary sulphides.
+Primary sulphide mineralisation includes pyrite, chalcopyrite and bornite, with covellite and chalcocite in the enriched zone.

-The combined proven and probable ore reserves of Escondida and Escondida Norte as at mid-2004 were: 2,018Mt of copper sulphide ore at 1.24% total copper; 1,701Mt of low-grade copper sulphide ore at 0.55% total copper; and 290Mt of copper oxide ore at 0.73% acid-soluble copper.
+The combined proven and probable ore reserves of Escondida and Escondida Norte as of mid-2004 were: 2,018 million tonnes (mt) of copper sulphide ore at 1.24% total copper; 1,701mt of low-grade copper sulphide ore at 0.55% total copper; and 290mt of copper oxide ore at 0.73% acid-soluble copper.

-Production and expansions
+Production and expansions of the Escondida mine

-1993 and 1994 expansions increased capacity from the initial level of 320,000t/y of copper-in-concentrates to 480,000t/y.
-Further expansion in 1996 took output capacity to 800,000t/y.
+The 1993 and 1994 expansions increased capacity from the initial level of 320,000tpa of copper-in-concentrates to 480,000tpa.
+Further expansion in 1996 took output capacity to 800,000tpa.
 In November 1998, concentrator expansion was completed, increasing capacity to 127,000t/d of ore.
-A new oxide ore processing plant then began operation, reaching its design rate of 125,000t/y of electrolytic copper metal in mid-1999.
-The $1.044bn 110,000t/d Phase 4 concentrator was completed in September 2002 using retained earnings.
+A new oxide ore processing plant then began operation, reaching its design rate of 125,000tpa of electrolytic copper metal in mid-1999.
+The $1.044bn 110,000tpd Phase 4 concentrator was completed in September 2002 using retained earnings.

-Escondida open-pit mining
+Escondida open-pit mining operations

 Escondida is a conventional open-pit operation processing sulphide and oxide ores.

-The mining fleet consists of nine Bucyrus 495-B Erie loading shovels fitted with 50yd³, 53yd³ and 55yd³ buckets, 24 Caterpillar 793B, 28 Komatsu 830-E and 23 Caterpillar 793C dump trucks, each of 218t capacity.
+The mining fleet consists of nine Bucyrus 495-B Erie loading shovels fitted with 50yd³, 53yd³ and 55yd³ buckets, 24 Caterpillar 793B, 28 Komatsu 830-E and 23 Caterpillar 793C dump trucks, each with a 218t capacity.
 Escondida uses eight Bucyrus 49-R and 49-RII electric drills plus an Ingersoll Rand DMM2 diesel drill.
 Bulk ammonium nitrate-fuel oil (ANFO) explosive is used for blasting.